 Find the perfect mode for your moment

 The incredible camera modes built directly into your iPhone, iPad, and iPod touch help you take the ideal photo or video.
 Swipe left or right on the camera screen to see and use the different modes.
 You can choose from photo, square, pano, video, time-lapse, and slo-mo.
-And on your iPhone 7 Plus, iPhone 8 Plus, and iPhone X, photos look better than ever thanks to the depth-of-field effect in Portrait mode.
+And on your iPhone 7 Plus and later and iPhone X and later, photos look better than ever thanks to the depth-of-field effect in Portrait mode.

 Before you begin, make sure that you have the most recent version of iOS so that you can access the latest Camera app features.